avyas26/kubernetes-the-hard-way-on-azure/docs/08-bootstrapping-kubernetes-controllers.md

 EOF
 ```

-The Kubernetes API Server authenticates to the Kubelet as the `kubernetes` user using the client certificate as defined by the `--kubelet-client-certificate` flag.
+The Kubernetes API Server authenticates to the Kubelet as the `kube-apiserver` user using the client certificate as defined by the `--kubelet-client-certificate` flag.

-Bind the `system:kube-apiserver-to-kubelet` ClusterRole to the `kubernetes` user:
+Bind the `system:kube-apiserver-to-kubelet` ClusterRole to the `kube-apiserver` user:

 ```shell
 cat <<EOF | kubectl apply -f -